 Dr. Martin was educated at Syracuse University and the State University of New York, Upstate School of Medicine.
-After a residency at Brown University and the Rhode Island Hospital, he received his training in pediatric cardiology at theCardiovascular Research Institute at the University of California, San Francisco.
-He has published over 100 peer reviewed manuscripts, book chapters, and invited publications and has presented abstracts at over 90 meetings.
-Dr. Martin is an invited lecturer who has traveled to over 100 hospitals and universities within the USA as well as around the world.
+After a residency at Brown University and the Rhode Island Hospital, he received training in pediatric cardiology at the Cardiovascular Research Institute at the University of California, San Francisco.
+He has published over 140 peer-reviewed manuscripts, book chapters, and invited publications and has presented abstracts at over 125 meetings.
+Dr. Martin is an invited lecturer who has traveled to over 200 meetings, hospitals and universities within the U.S., as well as around the world.

-Dr. Martin is board certified in pediatric cardiology, a fellow of the American Academy of Pediatrics and the American College of Cardiology, and a member of the Society for Pediatric Research and the American Board of Pediatrics.
-He has served or is currently serving on the Subboard of Pediatric Cardiology, American Board of Pediatrics; the Chairman of the Section Adult Congenital and Pediatric Cardiology, American College of Cardiology; a member of the American Board of Internal Medicine, Subboard of Adult Congenital Heart Disease; and, the Board of Trustees, American College of Cardiology.
+Dr. Martin is board-certified in pediatric cardiology, a fellow of the American Academy of Pediatrics and the American College of Cardiology, and a member of the Society for Pediatric Research and the American Board of Pediatrics.
+He has served or is currently serving on the sub-board of Pediatric Cardiology, American Board of Pediatrics; the chairman of the Section Adult Congenital and Pediatric Cardiology, American College of Cardiology; a member of the American Board of Internal Medicine, sub-board of Adult Congenital Heart Disease; and the board of trustees, American College of Cardiology.